"How should I live?"

 January entry also available - see semester dates

-If you enrol for Philosophy courses at Stirling you will be taught by academics in a department which is highly rated in research terms and strongly committed to making philosophical ideas accessible.
+If you enrol for Philosophy courses at Stirling you will be taught by academics in a discipline which is highly rated in research terms and strongly committed to making philosophical ideas accessible.
 We are especially noted for our strengths in metaphysics, moral and political philosophy, philosophy of mind and action, philosophy of language, and the theory of knowledge.

 Philosophy is a highly regarded subject developing useful transferable skills and opening up a wide range of career paths.
 Equipped with an Honours degree in Philosophy a graduate can bring to subsequent employment a sharp and analytical mind that can be applied directly to the job itself, or to any further specialist training required.
 Stirling Philosophy students in recent years have gone on to careers in the civil service, business, law, the social services, environmental management and the media.

 In gaining this understanding, Philosophy students develop a wide range of abilities that are highly valued by employers, especially by those looking for staff capable of clear, rigorous thinking.
 These abilities include: